The time has come for us to tackle the Mount Kilimanjaro of Doctor Who stories…

 Katarina sacrifices herself.
 Well, I say sacrifice…

-Sue: Did she do that on purpose or was it an accident because she didn’t know how the door worked?
+Sue: Did she do that on purpose, or was it just a stupid accident because she doesn’t know how doors work?

-Me: I think we’re supposed to go with noble sacrifice.
+Me: I think we’re supposed to go with the noble sacrifice angle.

-Sue: Is Katarina a real companion or not?
+Sue: So is Katarina a real companion or not?

 Me: You tell me.